For consumers For business

 The fashion industry is built on the exploitation of labour and natural resources, resulting in money and power being concentrated in the hands of a few.
 Because profit is prioritised over everything else, fashion brands are in a hectic race to produce more, at a quicker pace, and push us to increase the amount we’re buying and shop more often.
 Those at the top of the supply chain keep cashing bigger cheques, while the people who make our clothes are still underpaid and unable to meet their basic needs.
 We talk a lot about how brands can protect the earth and be more sustainable, but the truth is, there’s no sustainability without fair pay and safe working conditions.

 This year again, ethical fashion lovers all over the world will be asking their favourite brands questions like #WhoMadeMyFabric? on social media.
 Throughout Fashion Revolution Week, the organisation will educate and inspire us on the real value of what we buy and wear.
+This year’s theme is: think globally, act locally, with a focus on empowering citizens to act in their communities and lobby policymakers to push for change.

+So, where to start?
 During the week, you can attend many digital and a few physical conferences, exhibitions, workshops, and even online public demonstrations—all spreading the word about building a more ethical and sustainable fashion industry.
+Here’s how to join the Fashion Revolution online and offline this year.

 Attend Fashion Revolution Week events and workshops